yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 Once the cluster is ready, the cluster [Overview](../../cloud-clusters/overview) is displayed.

-You now have a fully configured YugabyteDB cluster provisioned in Yugabyte Cloud with the credentials you specified to connect to the YugabyteDB database, which is named 'yugabyte'.
+You now have a fully configured YugabyteDB cluster provisioned in Yugabyte Cloud with the credentials you specified.

 ## Next steps